mareklabonarski/web-content-downloader-task/README.md

  ## Issues:
   - There could be separate images for celery and flask.
 I build one, because it was easier to handle dependencies between them:
     - celery tasks and flask app both use same models
+  - task coroutines were actually implemented in models.
+It made my life easier, but that code logically fits celery tasks better
   - celery worker may leave db connection open (to be investigated)
   - I didn't use pylint - the code should be quite PEP8-tish though
   - there are unit tests, but for simple scenarios.
 It would be good to have scenarios with paraller requests, same data sources etc.